-The word for will, as in the mental power by which one controls one’s thought, actions and decisions, is volontà in Italian.
+The word for will, as in the mental power by which one controls one’s thoughts, actions and decisions, is volontà in Italian.
 It shares the same origin as the English word volition.
 In addition to being a feminine noun, it is also invariable, meaning that the plural is spelled the same way.

 Buona volontà (goodwill) refers to the commitment, ability and desire to apply oneself whereas cattiva volontà (cattiva = bad) describes someone who lacks commitment, and tends to evade their duties or carries them out unwillingly.
 In this sense of the word, volontà functions as a synonym for voglia (want, desire), albeit with firmer and more resolute undertones.